Judas Iscariot, the Betrayer of Jesus

 Jesus replied, “‘You have said it’” (Matthew 26:25, NKJV).

-Judas gathered the authorities and led them to where Jesus and the disciples were, now in the Garden of Gethsemane.
+Judas gathered the Jewish authorities and led them to where Jesus and the disciples were, now in the Garden of Gethsemane.
 Judas had told the authorities he would give the man they wanted a kiss of greeting (Matthew 26:48).
 So when he approached Jesus, he greeted Him and kissed Him.

-Jesus, knowing what Judas would do, said to him, “‘Judas, are you betraying the Son of Man with a kiss?’”
+“‘Judas, are you betraying the Son of Man with a kiss?’”
 (Luke 22:48, NKJV).

 Judas’ death

 The Bible tells us that Judas was filled with remorse for his actions.
-When Jesus was turned over to Pontius Pilate—the Roman governor—for trial, Judas returned the 30 pieces of silver to the religious leaders, saying, “‘I have sinned by betraying innocent blood’” (Matthew 27:4, NKJV).
+When Jesus went before Pontius Pilate—the Roman governor—for a trial, Judas returned the 30 pieces of silver to the religious leaders, saying,

 But the priests didn’t care and wouldn’t take the money back. “‘What is that to us?’” they retorted. “‘You see to it!’”
 (Matthew 27:4, NKJV).

 “As the trial drew to a close, Judas could endure the torture of his guilty conscience no longer.
-Suddenly a hoarse voice rang through the hall, sending a thrill of terror to all hearts: ‘He is innocent; spare Him, O Caiaphas! … Rushing to the throne of judgment, he threw down before the high priest the pieces of silver that had been the price of his Lord’s betrayal. … [Jesus] knew that Judas did not repent; his confession was forced from his guilty soul by an awful sense of condemnation.”4
+Suddenly a hoarse voice rang through the hall, sending a thrill of terror to all hearts: ‘He is innocent; spare Him, O Caiaphas! … Rushing to the throne of judgment, he threw down before the high priest the pieces of silver that had been the price of his Lord’s betrayal. … [Jesus] knew that Judas did not repent; his confession was forced from his guilty soul by an awful sense of condemnation.”6

-After this, Judas hangs himself.
-Matthew writes, “Then [Judas] threw down the pieces of silver in the temple and departed, and went and hanged himself” (Matthew 27:5, NKJV).
+“Then [Judas] threw down the pieces of silver in the temple and departed, and went and hanged himself” (Matthew 27:5, NKJV).

 Matthew goes on to record,